MarioRuiz/string_pattern/README.md

 Take in consideration this feature is not supporting all possibilities for Regular expressions but it is fully functional.
 If you find any bug or limitation please add it to issues: https://github.com/MarioRuiz/string_pattern/issues

-In case you you want to change the default maximum for repetitions when using * or +: `StringPattern.default_infinite = 30` .
+In case you want to change the default maximum for repetitions when using * or +: `StringPattern.default_infinite = 30` .
 By default is 10.

 If you want to translate a regular expression into an StringPattern use the method we added to Regexp class: `to_sp`